Investor Relations

 Anti-Bribery Policy, Anti-Corruption Policy and Relationships with Government Officials, including Foreign Officials

 Bribery of any nature is illegal under U.S. law and the laws of many other countries.
 You are strictly prohibited from offering or accepting any kind of bribe, kickback, or inducement to or from any person, whether that person is a government official or a private party.
-For this reason, subject to the terms of our Political Contributions Policy set forth in this Code, the Company forbids any payments, entertainment (other than meals where Company-related

-work activities are conducted) and gifts to government officials at any level.
-A relationship with public officials must not jeopardize the reputation of the officials or the Company should the full
+For this reason, subject to the terms of our Political Contributions Policy set forth in this Code, the Company forbids any payments, entertainment (other than meals where Company-related work activities are conducted) charitable contributions and gifts to government officials at any level.
+A relationship with public officials must not jeopardize the reputation of the officials or the Company should the full details of the relationship, including any charitable contributions, gifts or entertainment, become public.

-judgment might be influenced by or appears to be influenced by unlawful or unethical behavior.
+Relationships that could be perceived as questionable should be disclosed.
+Situations must be avoided where judgment might be influenced by or appears to be influenced by unlawful or unethical behavior.

 The U.S. Foreign Corrupt Practices Act (FCPA) generally prohibits giving money or anything of value to foreign government officials, foreign political parties, or candidates for foreign political office for the purpose of influencing a foreign government.
-This includes making any payments

-through intermediaries, such as sales representatives or consultants.
+This includes making any payments through intermediaries, such as sales representatives or consultants.
 Before making any payment or giving anything of value to a foreign official, employees should consult with the General Counsel.
-Violations of the FCPA can result in significant civil and criminal penalties for
+Violations of the FCPA can result in significant civil and criminal penalties for both the Company and the individuals involved.

 If you suspect a transaction in which you are participating with new or existing customers, vendors or other third parties has indicators of bribery or corrupt practices as described above, please contact the General Counsel or the Call to Action hotline.